qnicoud/qnicoud/README.md

 - 👋 Hi, I’m @qnicoud
-- 👀 I’m interested in TTRPG, Music, Drawing and IT
+- 👀 I’m interested in Music, Drawing, TTRPG and IT
 - 🌱 I’m currently learning DevOps practices and tools

 I am working for Capgemini in France as a Cloud DevOps Engineer.